Position Title: Accelerated Rehabilitative Disposition Program Supervisor (ARD)

 - Maintains an open line of communication with mental health treatment providers and makes appropriate referral of defendants to such treatment.
 Monitors compliance of defendants with their treatment programs.

-- Monitors house arrest defendant compliance with payment schedules as established in appropriate cases.
+- Monitors defendant compliance with payment schedules as established by the Collections Program.

-- Conduct office, field and collateral contacts to ensure offender compliance with program policies and procedures and directives, conditions and Court Orders.
+- Conducts office, field and collateral contacts to ensure defendant compliance with program directives and orders of court.

-- Responsible for maintaining the house arrest program participant database.
+- Responsible for maintaining the ARD participant database.

-- Investigates alleged violations of conditions governing supervision of Intermediate Punishment House Arrest.
-Complete and issue violation notices to offenders for infractions of program policies and regulations.
+- Investigates alleged violations of conditions governing supervision of the Intermediate Punishment ARD Program.

 - Testifies in court proceedings as necessary.

-- Effectively carries out the policies and procedures for the House Arrest program as established in the Mercer County Intermediate Punishment House Arrest Program.
+- Effectively carries out the policies and procedures for the ARD program as established in the Mercer County Intermediate Punishment ARD Program.

 - Prepares monthly statistical reports and maintains and provides information for the preparation of such other reports as directed.